 Analyzing stock market trends are a critical factor for success.

-An investor with very long term view try to capture primary trends and are not concerned with secondary & minor trends.
+An investor with a very long term view tries to capture primary trends and is not concerned with secondary & minor trends.
 But can optimize the returns by taking secondary trends into consideration.

-Short/medium term investor and speculators can ride the secondary trends they can optimize their returns with minor trends.
+Short/medium term investors and speculators can ride the secondary trends they can optimize their returns with minor trends.

 As with anything in life more you train your eyes to look at the markets better you will get with time.
 Better you will be able to play the markets